|

 Love Addicts

-I believe there
+I

-pregnancy, abusive relationships, promiscuity, and the transmission
+and teenage pregnancy, abusive relationships, promiscuity, and the

-addiction will result in a lower occurrence of these problems.
+the love addiction will result in a lower occurrence of these problems.

-Love addicts
+Love

-typically lack self-esteem.
+addicts typically lack self-esteem.
 They are impulsive.
 They romanticize

 everything and fall in love too quickly.
 They do not discriminate